To better understand what is value investing, you need to know first:

 Key financial metrics

-There are some helpful financial metrics that value investors use to determine how far the current stock price is from the company’s intrinsic value.
+Some helpful financial metrics value investors use to determine how far the current stock price is from the company’s intrinsic value.

 The ratio compares the company’s stock price to book value per share.